past5/past5.github.io/about.md

 after reading my ramblings, I am also on [LinkedIn](https://ca.linkedin.com/in/past5).

 #### Why Past 5?
-**Past 5** signifies the never ending professional journey of an Information Technology consultant, whose work is not constrained by regular office hours.  **Past 5** is also that bit of extra effort we sometimes need to get the job done.
+**Past 5** signifies the never-ending professional journey of an Information Technology consultant, whose work is not constrained by regular office hours.  **Past 5** is also that bit of extra effort we sometimes need to get the job done.
 Yes, I wrote that with a straight face.
 Got my inspiration while clock watching.